Wes Agar: Return to Victoria (2017–2019)

 At the end of the 2016–17 season, Agar did not sign another contract with South Australia, and instead decided to return to Victoria to try to win a contract with the Bushrangers.
-Despite this move, he remained with the Adelaide Srikers for BBL|07, but wasn't a regular member of the Strikers' team.
+Despite this move, he remained with the Adelaide Strikers for BBL|07, but wasn't a regular member of the Strikers' team.
 He played his only match of the tournament against the Perth Scorchers, who his brother Ashton was playing for.
 This was the first time they had played against each other in a cricket match.
 Wes bowled two balls to Ashton, who hit him for two runs.

 Return to South Australia (2019–present)

 Agar returned to South Australia in mid-2019 and made his first-class debut on 18 October 2019, for South Australia in the 2019–20 Sheffield Shield season.
 In consecutive List A matches for South Australia in late 2019, he took 5 for 69 against Queensland and 5 for 40 against Western Australia.
 He continued to impress for South Australia throughout the Sheffield Shield, ending the season with 33 wickets in eight matches at 24.21, the most of anyone from South Australia and equal-second most in the competition.
 Agar also translated this form to the Big Bash League, taking 17 wickets in 12 matches for the Strikers.

 Agar's impressive domestic season across all formats saw him named the 2020 Bradman Young Cricketer Of The Year.
 In June 2021, Agar was named in Australia's limited overs squad for their tours of the West Indies and Bangladesh.
 Agar made his One Day International (ODI) debut on 20 July 2021, for Australia against the West Indies.
 He scored 41 runs off 36 balls in his first match.

+In February 2024, Agar was called up to the Twenty20 International squad against the West Indies as a replacement to Josh Hazlewood, although he did not play.